rlangston/z/README.md

 ```

 The Dockerfile is as follows.
-Set the environment variables for SECRET_KEY (the session secret key) and PASSWORD (the login password for the site)
+Set the environment variables for SECRET_KEY (the session secret key), PASSWORD (the login password for the site) and DATABASE (the url for the database which is mapped from the local drive to this location by Docker Compose).

 ```